Olawale-Alx/Olawale-Alx/README.md

 - 👋 Hi, my name is Olawale
 - 👀 I’m interested in Backend Development and Cybersecurity
-- 🌱 I’m currently learning NodeJS, Django and Databases
+- 🌱 I’m currently learning NodeJS, Flask and Databases
 - 💞️ I’m looking to collaborate on beginner friendly open-source projects
 - 📫 How to reach me olaleyeolawale2020@outlook.com